 After loading your first few cartridges, it's a good idea to test the grip that the case neck is exerting on the bullet.
 The simplest method to perform this test is to press the tip of the loaded cartridge against the edge of your reloading bench with moderate pressure.
 The bullet should not be seated deeper in the case if you have sized at least one calibre of the case neck.
 If the bullet is seated deeper in the case, switch to the next smaller size bushing and start again.

-It has come to Redding's attention through customer calls and their own use of the bushing style sizing dies that in certain instances, a given neck sizing bushing will produce a case neck diameter that can be several thousandths of an inch smaller than the actual diameter of the bushing.
+It has come to our attention through customer calls and their own use of the bushing style sizer dies that in certain instances, a given neck sizing bushing will produce a case neck diameter that can be several thousandths of an inch smaller than the actual diameter of the bushing.
 This idiosyncrasy occurs when the neck diameter of the fired case is a great deal larger than the diameter of the neck sizing bushing, such as occurs when factory chambers are on the large side of the tolerance range and the brass is on the thin side.
-Typically, Redding have not noticed any problems until the case neck is reduced more than 0.008-0.010".
+Typically, we haven't noticed any problems until the case neck is reduced more than 0.008-0.010".

 Solutions include, increasing bushing diameter to compensate and/or the use of a size button.
 Reducing the neck diameter in two smaller steps by using an intermediate diameter bushing will also help.
 More concentric necks will also result using this method, as the case necks are stressed less during sizing.
 Don't forget to properly chamfer the inside and outside of the case mouths and apply a light coating of lubricant to the case necks before sizing.